jedcrandall/jedcrandall.github.com/courses/cse468fall2022/hw1part2.md

 In your tar ball, in a subdirectory called "a", you will find a ciphertext file and a key.
 The ciphertext was created by XORing the plaintext with the key, in a bitwise fashion.
-Decrypt the plaintext and submit it.
+Decrypt ciphertext into plaintext (should contain English and be obvious that it's plaintext, no spaces but all printable characters) and submit it.

 ## Homework 1, part 2, question (b)

 __30 out of 100 points__

 This is the same as question (a), but you are not provided with the key.
-Instead, you are given one ciphertext and two plaintexts.
-Find the missing plaintext.
+Instead, you are given one ciphertext and two plaintexts in a subdirectory called "b".
+Find the missing plaintext and submit it.

 ## How to submit

 You will copy and paste the entire plaintext into the Google form, no need to upload files.
 The Google Forms link will be provided in Piazza, note that every assignment will have a different Google Forms link to use.
 Try to avoid including any whitespace or newline characters, but the grading script should do a good job of removing them anyway.
 There will be a lot of dash characters ('-') in your plaintext, leave them in there.